Roblox/rodux/docs/guide/middleware.md

 !!! question
     #### Why are the middlewares in reverse order?
-	Rodux evaluates its middlewares in last-in-first-out order: the last argument is the one that's invoked first.
-The order of your middlewares is important.
+	Rodux evaluates middleware in last-in-first-out order: the last argument is the one that's invoked first.
+The order of your middleware is important.

 Once you've done this, the middlewares are active and will take effect whenever you use the store's `dispatch` method.

 ## Built-in middlewares
-Rodux comes with two built-in middlewares: `loggerMiddleware` and `thunkMiddleware`.
+Rodux comes with two built-in middleware: `loggerMiddleware` and `thunkMiddleware`.

-### loggerMiddleware
+### Rodux.loggerMiddleware
 `loggerMiddleware` is a very simple middleware that lets you log changes to your state.
-It is exposed as `Rodux.loggerMiddleware` from the main Rodux module.
 Whenever an action is dispatched, it will print two things:

 * The action in its entirety
 * The state after the action was reduced